dfinke/dfinke.github.io/_posts/2019-09-01-PowerShell-Brain-Candy-Challenge.md

     - PowerShell, Brain, Candy, Puzzle
 ---

 I posted this challenge on the PowerShell [Facebook](https://www.facebook.com/groups/powershell/permalink/2529810203743809/) page and [Twitter](https://twitter.com/dfinke/status/1167559940598370304).
 Below are the varied solutions presented.

 If you don't want to be influenced by others answers, stop here and try to solve the puzzle.

 Otherwise, read on.

+Thanks to all who took the time solve the challenge.

 ![](/images/posts/powerShellBrainCandy.png)